Sviatoslav I: Campaigns in the Balkans

 Sviatoslav retreated to Dorostolon, which the Byzantine armies besieged for sixty-five days.
 Cut off and surrounded, Sviatoslav came to terms with John and agreed to abandon the Balkans, renounce his claims to the southern Crimea, and return west of the Dnieper River.
 In return, the Byzantine emperor supplied the Rus' with food and safe passage home.
 Sviatoslav and his men set sail and landed on Berezan Island at the mouth of the Dnieper, where they made camp for the winter.
 Several months later, according to the Primary Chronicle, their camp was devastated by famine, so that even a horse's head could not be bought for less than a half-grivna.
-While Sviatoslav's campaign brought no tangible results for the Rus', it weakened the Bulgarian state and left it vulnerable to the attacks of Basil the Bulgar-Slayer four decades later.
+While Sviatoslav's campaign brought no tangible results for the Rus', it weakened the First Bulgarian Empire and left it vulnerable to the attacks of Basil the Bulgar-Slayer four decades later.

 Death and aftermath

 Fearing that the peace with Sviatoslav would not endure, the Byzantine emperor induced the Pecheneg khan Kurya to kill Sviatoslav before he reached Kiev.
 This was in line with the policy outlined by Constantine VII Porphyrogenitus in De Administrando Imperio of fomenting strife between the Rus' and the Pechenegs.
 According to the Slavic chronicle, Sveneld attempted to warn Sviatoslav to avoid the Dnieper rapids, but the prince slighted his wise advice and was ambushed and slain by the Pechenegs when he tried to cross the cataracts near Khortytsia early in 972.
 The Primary Chronicle reports that his skull was made into a chalice by the Pecheneg khan.